SWT-Forschungsprojekt/tup/docs/IntegrationTest.md

 This described how to set up motis together with tup with consistent datasets.

 ## Setup tup + MOTIS

+Windows only:
+  If you want to run motis with the devcontainer setup the easiest way is to do the setup inside the wsl.
+To do this open a terminal on you windows machine and type `wsl`.
+Now you are on you "Linux System".
+Navigate to an directory where you want to put your motis setup and follow the next steps.

 1. Get motis and extract it:
     ```shell
     wget -O motis.tar.bz2 https://github.com/motis-project/motis/releases/latest/download/motis-linux-amd64.tar.bz2